kolibreath/BatAlgorithm/viewer-backend/README.md

         "defaultTitle" : string,
         "functionQueue" : array of int,
         "functionIndex" : int,
-        "functionNames" : name of the funtions
+        "functionNames" : name of the funtions,
+        "speed"         : double
  }
 }